dicook/SISBID/README.md

 1. Interactive and animated graphics using plotly and gganimate (Heike).
 1. Building interactive web apps with shiny, and other Rmarkdown tools (Di).
-1. Make your own shiny app (Heike).
+1. How to build a shiny app (Heike).
 1. Polish and share your own shiny app (Di).

 ## Software list